rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 ### Testing Our Tests

-It is surprisingly easy to unwittingly write a test that always passes or that fails to test our logic in a useful way.
+It is surprisingly easy to unwittingly write a test that always passes or that fails to test our fails in its intended way.
 This is a particularly treacherous mistake to make as it leads us to falsely believe that our function is working as-expected.
-**Thus a critical step in the test-writing process is to intentionally mutate your function of interest - to corrupt its behavior in such a way that your test ought to raise an error.**
+**Thus a critical step in the test-writing process is to intentionally mutate your function of interest - to corrupt its behavior in such a way that our test ought to raise an error.**
-Once you confirm that your test does indeed raise an error as-expected, restore your function to its original form and re-run the test and see that it passes.
-Take care that you mutate your function in a way that is trivial to undo - make use of code-comments towards this end.
+Once we confirm that our test does indeed raise an error as-expected, we restore the function to its original form and re-run the test and see that it passes.
+We ought to mutate our function in a way that is trivial to undo - we can use of code-comments towards this end.